 The same organization, new relations

 In 1745, the Iroquoians still had the same political organization as in 1500.
 So did the Huron and the domiciled Iroquois living near Québec City and Montréal.
 They still lived in their village with their council, as was the custom in their nations.
 They had kept their traditional political organization and laws.
 They elected their chiefs and society was still based on clans.
-The Five Nations still formed a confederation.
+The Six Nations still formed a confederation.
+[Note that in 1722 the Tuscarora joined the confederacy]

 What had changed were the new relationships that had been forged when the Europeans arrived in North America.
 However, Native people and the Europeans did not always see eye-to-eye.
 Take the domiciled Natives for example.
 Were they French allies or the king’s subjects like the French colonists?